harshalkataria/advertising-dashboard/README.md

 - 🔐 Authentication system with protected routes
 - 📊 Dashboard interface with campaign management
-- 📝 Campaign creation with banner uploads and targeting options
+- 📝 Campaign creation with targeting options
-- 🌍 Location targeting across countries, regions, and cities
+- 🔄 Campaign editing capabilities
-- 📈 Basic campaign metrics (impressions, clicks, CTR)
+- 🌍 Location targeting with the LocationSelector component
 - 📱 Modern responsive design with Tailwind CSS
 - 🚀 React 19 with latest hooks and patterns